DevExpress/devextreme-cli/README_DEVELOPERS.md

 # Updating Templates

-Changes made in application located in the `testing/sandbox` folder need moved to templates located in the `templates` according to changing framework.
+It moves the changes from the generated application in `testing/sandbox` to the template in `templates` according to the framework.
+**Generated application required.**

 ## Run Updating Templates for Existing Applications